 The most important thing about the Gospel is that it is all undeserved grace.

-It is not because of our own good works—we cannot do enough good works to save ourselves.
-It wasn’t even that we were seeking for Him—we were dead in our trespasses, enemies of God and slaves to sin.
-It was because of God’s goodness, loving kindness, and mercy that He sent Jesus Christ to save us.
+Salvation from sin is not because of our own good works—we cannot do enough good works to save ourselves.
+We weren’t even Him—we were dead in our trespasses, enemies of God and slaves to sin.
+It was because of God’s goodness, His loving kindness, and mercy that in the fullness of time He sent Jesus Christ to save us (Galatians 4:4).

 We did nothing to deserve or earn it.
-It’s all a gift of God’s grace.
+It’s all a gift of God’s undeserved, unmeritted grace.

 Solving the Problem of Sin